-A library is a set of instructions for how extensions, data elements, and rules will interact with one another and with your website.
-Libraries are compiled into builds.
-A library can contain as many changes as you are comfortable making or testing at once.
+|Libraries||A library is a set of instructions for how extensions, data elements, and rules should interact with one another and with your website.
+When a library is compiled to be deployed to an environment, that library becomes a build.

-A build is the actual set of files containing the code that is delivered to each user’s browser when that user views your site.
+|Builds||A build is a compiled library.
+When deployed in an environment, a build provides the actual set of files containing the code that is delivered to each user’s browser when they view your site.

-An environment is a set of deployment instructions that tells Adobe Experience Platform Launch what format you’d like your build in and where you’d like that build delivered.
+|Environments||An environment is a set of deployment instructions that tells Platform Launch what format you’d like your build in and where you’d like that build delivered.

-|Hosts||A host represents the connection details for the environment to deliver the build.
-You can choose to let Platform Launch manage the hosting of your build, or you can provide information for your own host servers.
+|Hosts||A host represents the connection details for an environment to deliver a build to your website.
+You can choose to let Adobe manage the hosting of your build, or you can provide information for your own host servers instead.

-The client-side code is the set of script code that you place on your site or in your application.
-This code tells each client device where to retrieve the build.
-The code is attached to an environment and can change when you make changes to your environment configuration.
+|Client-side code||The client-side code is the set of scripts that you place in the source code for your site or application that tells each client device where to retrieve the build.
+The code is attached to an environment and can change when you alter your environment configuration.